Investigation, Oversight and Casework roles

-- Directorate of Major Investigations - this team deals with large scale, resource-intensive investigations, that are generally complex and high-profile.
+Our Major Investigations function delivers large scale, resource-intensive investigations, that are generally complex and high-profile, including investigations of national significance.

 Investigative roles